psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![Profile Comparison](/static/img/profile-comparison.jpg)

 As we expected, more bot profiles than human profiles are incomplete (i.e., have empty descriptions, locations, urls, or use the default profile image). *However, the differences between the two types of Twitter users is minimal across all the categories*.
 This suggests that bot algorithms are quite sophisticated today and motivates the need for more advanced techniques than simple heuristics to detect whether an account is a Twitter Bot or not.
-Thus, we present three different methods in the rest of this blog post for bot detection.
+Thus, we present three different methods with insights in the rest of this blog post for bot detection: feature-based methods, text-based methods, and braph-based methods.

-Current work in Twitter Bot Detection mainly falls into three categories: Feature-based methods, Text-based methods, and Graph-based methods.
-Insights from each of these methods are discussed in the next few sections.

 **Feature-Based Method**